heritai/brandboost-content-generator/README.md

 ## ⚠️ Important Disclaimer

-This project is intended as a **demonstration** and utilizes a synthetic product catalog along with the free tier of Hugging Face's Inference API.
-For real-world production environments, robust authentication, rate limiting, and comprehensive data validation would be essential.
+This project serves as a **demonstration** and utilizes a synthetic product catalog in conjunction with the free tier of Hugging Face's Inference API.
+For real-world production environments, robust authentication, rate limiting, and comprehensive data validation would be crucial.

 **Key considerations for this demonstration:**

 -   **Synthetic Data:** The product catalog consists of fictional data, used solely for demonstration purposes.
--   **Free Tier API:** Reliance on the free tier of Hugging Face's Inference API means performance and reliability may vary.
-Production applications would significantly benefit from a paid plan for enhanced performance and reliability.
+-   **Free Tier API:** Reliance on the free tier of Hugging Face's Inference API means that performance and reliability may vary.
+Production applications would significantly benefit from a paid plan to ensure enhanced performance and reliability.

 ---